Golfbaan Landgoed Bleijenbeek

 |Groene glibberzwam||Leotia lubrica|

-This golf facility does not monitor any species as indicators of environmental quality.
+This golf facility regularly monitors the following species as indicators of environmental quality:

 Habitats & Designations